 A Guided Tour of the RACF

-The organization that has become the RACF began when the RHIC Computing Facility (RCF) was established in the 1990s to support the computing needs of the experiments (BRAHMS, PHENIX, PHOBOS and STAR) at the, then newly constructed, Relativistic Heavy Ion Collider (RHIC).
-The RCF was a full-service scientific computing facility, and it provided the bulk of the dedicated computer processing, storage, and analysis resources for the RHIC experiments, along with general services such as electronic mail, web services, file back-up services and document processing for the RHIC users.
+The organization that is now the RACF began when the RHIC Computing Facility (RCF) was established in the 1990s to support the computing needs of the experiments (BRAHMS, PHENIX, PHOBOS and STAR) at the Relativistic Heavy Ion Collider (RHIC).
+The RCF was a full-service scientific computing facility, which provided the bulk of dedicated computer processing, storage, and analysis resources for the RHIC experiments, along with general computing services for RHIC users, such as electronic mail, web services, file back-up services, and document processing.

-In the mid 1990s, Brookhaven was selected as the U.S. Tier 1 computing facility for the ATLAS experiment at the LHC (CERN).
-The ATLAS Computing Facility (ACF) was established to support the computing needs of the U.S. collaborators in the ATLAS experiment, leveraging the already established infrastructure and capabilities of the RCF, resulting in the RACF.
-In addition to utilizing the existing computing services at the RCF, the ACF added support for newer computing services required to support the "compute model" planned by the ATLAS experiment.
-These new services build on the ideas of a global computing grid that grew out of the academic research in grid computing.
+In the mid 1990s, Brookhaven was selected to serve as the U.S. Tier 1 computing facility for the ATLAS experiment at the LHC (Large Hadron Collider) at CERN.
+The ATLAS Computing Facility (ACF) was established to support the computing needs of U.S. collaborators in the ATLAS experiment, leveraging the established infrastructure and capabilities of the RCF, and resulting in the formation of the RACF.
+In addition to utilizing the existing resources at the RCF, the ACF added support for newer computing services required to support the compute model planned by the ATLAS experiment.
+These new services were built upon the ideas of a global computing grid that grew out of the academic research in grid computing.

-The major components of the RACF are the 7.7 M SpecINT2000 (SI2K) unit processing farm (currently with over 5200 processing cores), the distributed and centralized disk storage farm (over 2.1 PB of on-line disk storage), the robotic tape storage silos (8 PB of storage) and the grid computing software infrastructure.
+The major components of the RACF are the 450,000 HEPSpec 2006 (HS06) unit processing farm (currently with 50,000 processing cores), the distributed and centralized disk storage farm (over 40 PB of on-line disk storage), the robotic tape storage silos (120 PB of storage), a 1,500 terabit-per-second internal network up to 200 gigabits per second of Wide Area Network (WAN) connectivity, and data grid and cloud computing software infrastructure.
 The hardware is a combination of commodity-based processing servers, enterprise-class UNIX servers, and highly-specialized mass storage systems, all connected by a high-speed network infrastructure.

-Since its establishment in the 1990's, the RACF has grown to its current level of 37 staff members.
-The combined RACF staff operates and manages, year-round, a heterogeneous, large-scale, multi-purpose facility, serving a worldwide community of about 2,500 (and growing) users, while continuously innovating and addressing the ever-changing computing requirements of our user base.
+Since its establishment in the 1990s, the RACF has grown to its current level of about 30 staff members.
+The combined RACF staff operates and manages, year-round, a heterogeneous, large-scale, multi-purpose facility, serving a worldwide community of about 2,500 (and growing) users, while continuously innovating and addressing the ever-changing computing requirements of its user base.

 Some pictures of the facility are available here.